-The Construction Advantage, The Faulty Workmanship Exclusion in Builder’s Risk Insurance Measure Thrice, Cut Once and Maine’s Home Construction Contracts Act & Maine’s Unfair Trade Practices Act
+The Construction Advantage, The Faulty Workmanship Exclusion in Builder’s Risk Insurance Measure Thrice, Cut Once and ME’s Home Construction Contracts Act & ME’s Unfair Trade Practices Act

 The Faulty Workmanship Exclusion in Builder’s Risk Insurance Measure Thrice, Cut Once